 Meanwhile, the debate had become increasingly more polarized and violent.
 In 2016, for example, Afriyie was assaulted by the police.
 In 2018, KOZP activists were verbally abused and pelted with eggs while police stood by and did nothing.
 And a year later, a group wielding fireworks and batons disrupted an anti-Zwarte Piet meeting, causing much havoc and fear.

-The death of George Floyd in May 2020 sent shockwaves throughout the world.
-Black Lives Matter protests also erupted in the Netherlands.
-The killing greatly influenced the Black Pete debate.
+The death of George Floyd (May 2020) sent shockwaves throughout the world.
+Black Lives Matter protests also erupted in the Netherlands, and the murder greatly influenced the Black Pete debate.

 In June 2020, then-Prime Minister Mark Rutte – who had laughingly defended Zwarte Piet and joked about wearing blackface himself in 2014 – admitted the character was offensive and the country had a problem with racism.